mettle/sendportal-docs/api-subscribers.md

 ## Store

-Create a new subscriber, optionally including segments the subscriber should be included in.
+Create a new subscriber, optionally including tags the subscriber should be included in.

 ### Usage